 Prepare for interview-style questions relating to the Key Selection Criteria (KSC) and Position Profile.
 You will not receive advance advice of which KSC will be the subject of questions.
 Questions are likely to focus on the most important needs for the position, so think about the specific needs of this position and the work location as set out in the Position Profile.

 It is a good idea to practise answering questions.
-Read the Transfer and Promotion Unit Guide to Behavioural Interviews which includes sample questions (links open in Victoria Police intranet).
-Ask a colleague, friend or family member to help you practise answering some questions and seek feedback.
+Read the Transfer and Promotion Unit Guide to Behavioural Interviews which includes sample questions (see the Victoria Police intranet or contact the Transfer and Promotion Unit).
+Ask a colleague, friend or family member to help you practice answering the sample questions and seek their feedback.